Hamleys: Other UK stores

+However, by 2023 Hamleys had closed all but 11 of their UK based stores.

 Global stores

 Hamleys' European footprint existed in Denmark (three small stores) and, since October 2008, the Republic of Ireland, when it opened a 3250 m2 store in Pembroke Avenue, located adjacent to the Town Square in Dundrum, Dublin.
 On 12 October 2012, a Hamleys store opened at Nacka in Stockholm, Sweden.
 On 19 September 2013, a Hamley store opened as part of Steen og Strøm department store in Oslo, Norway.
 In April 2014 the Hamleys Denmark toy chain closed all four of its Danish locations when its Nordic parent company, Kids Retails, filed for bankruptcy.

 Hamleys opened its first store outside Europe in Amman, Jordan, on 18 June 2008.
 The three-storey store on Mecca Street is run by the group's franchisee Jordan Centre.
 A Dubai franchise opened with two stores on 4 November 2008.

 The first store in South Asia was opened in Mumbai, India, on 9 April 2010.
 The 22000 ft2 store is located in an upmarket shopping district in India's financial capital.
 A second store in India is located in the city of Chennai at the Express Avenue Mall.
 The 11000 ft2 store has a London bus that customers can walk up through.
 It now has 78 stores in India, including three stores in Punjab with a recently opened store in Amritsar on 1 February 2018.
 Hamleys also opened its first store in Bhubaneswar at Esplanade One Mall On 10 January 2019.
 Hamleys also opened its first store in Lucknow at Fun Republic Mall.
 With this addition, the brand is now present in 26 cities with 50 stores across India.
 In Gujarat, Hamleys opened its first store at Ahmedabad One mall with 11000 ft2 on 9 November 2014.

 Hamleys' opened a store in the Saudi capital Riyadh on 26 January 2012.
 The 2100 m2 shop is located in the Panorama mall at Takhassusi Street's intersection with Prince Mohammed Road.

 In 2012 Hamleys opened its first store in Russia.
 It now operates two in Moscow, one in Saint-Petersburg and one in Krasnodar.

 In 2013, Hamleys announced plans to open 20 stores across India in collaboration with Reliance Brands Ltd. The company also announced that a store would open in the One Utama Shopping Mall in Kuala Lumpur, in November 2013, the first in Southeast Asia.
 Malaysia is now a home for three Hamleys stores, with new outlets opened in the Quill Mall, Kuala Lumpur and in the satellite terminal of Kuala Lumpur International Airport.